GigaOM/go-slog/README.md

     * $message - Some error message (e.g. Attempt to contact the endpoint failed.)
     * $data - An array of data that will be helpful in debugging (e.g. ```array( 'post_id' => 131, 'post_title' => 'Test Post' )```)
     * Note: Loggly stores 1Mb per log event uploaded via their API, in batches [limited](https://www.loggly.com/docs/http-bulk-endpoint/) to no larger than 5Mb.
+	* Log items will also automatically contain the originating domain, and file (if available class and function will also be included)
 3. View Slog: /wp-admin/tools.php?page=go-slog-show
     * Slogs can be paged through going back up to a week back.
-(We are using Loggly's 50 item default result set size).
     * The advantage of using this view is that it only returns go-slog'd entries sorted into the `code, message, data` columns.
 Similar filtering, and more fine-grained search is of course readily available on the Loggly account dashboard.

 Report Issues, Contribute Code, or Fix Stuff